relyd/modbussniffer/readme.md

 -----
 - Wallbox, Pulsar and PowerBoost are registered names of Wallbox.com.
 This repo is not affiliated with or endorsed by Wallbox.
 - No modbus checksum validation is performed, so do not rely on the values reported for automation
-- The initial handshake between Wallbox and N1-CT has not been investigated
+- The initial handshake between Wallbox and N1-CT has not been investigated, it probably reads meter ID, sets comm parameters etc.
-- The modbus traffic is based on PowerBoost only.
+- The modbus traffic analysed here is based on PowerBoost only.
+- Since the meter is powered by the
 - Passively sniffing a modbus should not void any warranty.
-- In case of trouble check your modbus termination, depending on the distance between charger and meter.
+- In case of trouble check your modbus termination.
+It depends on the distance between charger and meter.
 - Don't be tempted to add another master to the modbus and query the meter next to the charger.
 - For PowerBoost operation, it is not required that the mains voltage is connected to the N1-CT, hence it will not report any voltage or power data.
 - For a more permanent solution, a dedicated ESP32 with Tasmota running modbusmonitor would be a much better option.
 See https://github.com/arendst/Tasmota/discussions/18618